huggingface/datasets/docs/source/add_metric.rst

 To create a new metric loading script one mostly needs to specify three methods in a :class:`datasets.Metric` class:

-- :func:`datasets.Metric._info` which is in charge of specifying the metric metadata as a :obj:`datasets.MetricInfo` dataclass and in particular the :class:`datasets.Features` which defined the types of the predictions and the references,
+- :func:`datasets.Metric._info` which is in charge of specifying the metric metadata as a :obj:`datasets.MetricInfo` dataclass and in particular the :class:`datasets.Features` which defines the types of the predictions and the references,
 - :func:`datasets.Metric._compute` which is in charge of computing the actual score(s), given some predictions and references.

 .. note::